Thinly veiled message to NATO: Vladimir Putin announces hypersonic ICBM testing

 Although most of the imagery shown of the “Earth” in this video is a fictionalized surface, the last few seconds show the warheads approaching the Florida peninsula.

 There were two more announcements, both related to the nuclear propulsion technology.
 One was a Mach-10 hypersonic nuclear missile system called the Kinzhai (Dagger), and the other was an unmanned submersible vehicle that can “move at extreme depths, intercontinentally, at a speed multiple times higher than the speed of submarines, cutting edge torpedoes and all kind of surface vessels…” and this vehicle is powered by the new innovative nuclear power unit that is 1/100th as large as the units that power present-day subs.
+As a drone, this vehicle can deliver a superweapon capable of creating a massive tsunami, according to reports.

 All in all, this news was huge.